smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 ===============================================================================

-I was not convinced that this strategy is necessary or that it has significant advantages to including the deployment with your first feature.
-Having very little of the application included at the start feel like throwing the baby out with the bath water.
+I was not convinced that this strategy is necessary or that it has significant advantages over including the deployment with your first feature.
+Having very little of the application included at the start feels like throwing the baby out with the bath water.
 The whole reason you are trying to deploy your code is to ship your application!

 The closest comparison I can think of is "doing" TDD.
 Most people do something similar to TDD but not the real thing.
 One common variant is to over think it and start writing a great deal of code in anticipation for what is needed next.
-Your solution matches you what you think you need but not necessarily the best model.
+Your solution matches what you think you need but not necessarily the best model.
 This is readily seen in a workshop called [TDD as if you meant it][tdd].
-The most intuitive solutions turns out to be a harder to work with and less flexible than if the participants had iteratively implemented thier code guided by tests, one at a time.
+The most intuitive solutions turn out to be a harder to work with and less flexible than if the participants had iteratively implemented their code guided by tests, one at a time.

 The same would be true if you built a deployment process without the application to go with it.
 You want your deployment to grow and change with